-We evaluate the performance of cost forecasting on simulated and real crowdsourcing data (Fig. 1).
-Solid lines correspond to cost forecasting while dashed lines correspond to the non-growth baseline.
-For these results we used $\delta = 0.9$ for GR I, $\delta = 0.5$ for GR II (which exhibits much slower growth than GR I), and $n{max} = 10$ for both; we further explore the dependence on δ and n{max} below.
-(Bluebirds, a smaller, noisier dataset, used $\delta = 0.5$ (GR I), $\delta = 0.1$ (GR II), $N_0 = 10$, B = 600.)
-Cost forecasting leads to slower growth at the beginning of crowdsourcing, visible in the long pause before the number of tasks begins to grow (Fig. 1).
+We evaluate the performance of cost forecasting on simulated and real crowdsourcing data (Fig 1).
+Solid lines correspond to cost forecasting while dashed lines correspond to the nongrowth baseline.
+For these results we used cost forecasting parameters (Sec.
+3.2) $\delta = 0.9$ for GR I, $\delta = 0.5$ for GR II (which exhibits faster growth than GR I), and $n{\text{max}} = 10$ (Sec.
+3.4) for both; we further explore the dependence on $\delta$ and $n{\text{max}}$ below.
+(Bluebirds, a smaller, noisier dataset, used $\delta = 0.5$ (GR I), $\delta = 0.1$ (GR II), $N_0 = 10$ , B = 600.)
+Cost forecasting leads to slower growth at the beginning of crowdsourcing, visible in the long pause before the number of tasks begins to grow (Fig 1).
 Our method does not begin to grow until the crowd has provided enough responses about the seed tasks to achieve accurate labels.
 In contrast, the non-growth baseline begins with all tasks initially available.
-Examining the accuracy, or proportion of correct tasks, shows that cost forecasting achieves higher accuracy than the baseline for most data, especially for earlier in the budget, with Bluebirds (a difficult task with a global accuracy of only ≈ 0.65) being a possible exception.
-Note that by controlling for the growth rate and budget of cost forecasting in the baseline (see above), the final accuracy (at high budgets) of both methods will on average always be the same, as both methods use the same Opt-KG allocation method.
-Yet, cost forecasting can achieve higher accuracy at low budgets (often up to $\approx 5\%$) by determining the growth rate.
+Examining the accuracy, or proportion of correct tasks, shows that cost forecasting achieves higher accuracy than the baseline for most data, especially for earlier in the budget, with Bluebirds (a difficult task with a global accuracy of only $\approx 0.65$ ) being a possible exception.
+Note that by controlling for the overall growth rate and budget of cost forecasting in the baseline (see above), the final accuracy (at high budgets) of both methods will on average always be the same, as both methods use the same Opt-KG allocation method.
+Yet, cost forecasting can achieve higher accuracy at low budgets (often up to $\approx 5\%$ ) by dynamically determining the growth rate based on the past and current state of the crowdsourcing.